 Vector data was edited within the GIS environment and restyled on output to the Wiltshire specification.
 Any final edits could then be made in the graphic environment, such as neater placement of text labels and the adjustment of clashing text.

-Wiltshire County Council provided the cycle routes as Arc Shapefiles, which were outputted to Adobe Illustrator formats and added into the map, then tidied to exactly match the road layout.
+Wiltshire County Council provided the cycle routes as GIS Shapefiles, which were outputted to Adobe Illustrator formats and added into the map, then tidied to exactly match the road layout.
 The locations of local schools, cycle parking, libraries and local tourist sites were supplied and added onto the cycle maps as symbols, referenced in a key to make interpretation simple.

 The overall look of the cycle base maps is uncluttered, modern and neutral in colour with clear delineation of recommended cycle routes in a distinct but complementary palette.